We carry Indiana Honey from several local farms, including:

-Bastin Honey Bee Farm is located in Knightstown.
-They have a very nice quality honey available in lots of sizes and types including, honey bears, cinnamon creamed honey (also known as spun honey or whipped honey), and 1lb and 2lb jars.
+Bastin Honey Bee Farm is located in Knightstown, IN.
+They offer quality honey available in a variety of sizes and types including honey bears, cinnamon creamed honey (also known as spun honey or whipped honey), and 1lb and 2lb jars.

 “Bastin Honey Bee Farm is a family owned and operated business that began in 2008.
 Like most beekeepers, something about the world of the honey bee piqued our interest, and we started with one hive.
 From there, we grew a few hives a year until we really got “the bug”, and then decided to go large scale.
 What was once a small-time hobby has quickly flourished into a way of life for our family.
 We are now a multi-faceted company working to provide beekeeping supplies, honey bees, honey products, and pollination services in Indiana and across the Midwest.”

 Hunter’s Honey Farm is located in Martinsville, IN.
 Hunter’s is a great source of raw, unfiltered honey and bee pollen.